Managing Maintenance

 - Name (Required): Describe the maintenance task (e.g., "Oil Change", "Brake Inspection")

-- Type (Required): Select how to track this maintenance:
+- Type (Required): Select how to track this maintenance from over 40 available types

-- Start (Required): Enter the reading when maintenance was last performed
+- Start (Required): Enter the reading when maintenance was last performed.
+A hint shows the expected unit format.

 - Period (Required): Enter the interval between services

-- Vehicle: Select which vehicle this maintenance applies to
+- Vehicle (Optional): Select which vehicle this maintenance applies to

 - Click Create Maintenance.